Full time in a 31' RV.

 Boondocking in Arizona near Quartzsite and the Desert Bar

 The Desert Bar near Parker, AZ is one of the more unusual desert places I visited.
 I was with a boondocking group when a woman said I should come along as she and her son and some others were going to a bar where there was dancing.
 I assumed we were going into town.

 We drove up the highway then turned off on an unmarked dirt road.
 We drove for several miles with nothing in sight but rocks and a few bushes.
 It was just us, no others.
 Ever the optimist I started thinking maybe this was a mother son serial killer team and I would never be seen again.

 As luck would have it they were not a mother son serial killer team but actually were driving to a bar where there was dancing.

 Every January the population of Quartzsite grows from about 3,300 to a few hundred thousand RV people there to attend the annual RV show.
-RV dealers set up lots and under the Big Tent one can find just about anything RV oriented and many things, “it slices and it dices”, that are not.
+RV dealers set up lots and under the Big Tent one can find just about anything RV oriented and many things, “it slices and it dices”, that are not RV oriented.

-Other groups such as the Loners on Wheels and the Escapee Solos park near by.
-Although the big attraction is the RV show there are lots of activities on BLM land.
-Often one of the singles groups will host the others for ice cream, desert golf, snacks or even a dance.
+Although the big attraction is the RV show there are lots of activities.
+Groups will host ice cream, desert golf, snacks or a dance.